-420.212 Storage of marihuana product.
+R 420.212 Storage of marihuana product.

-Rule 12.
-(1) All marihuana products must be stored at a marihuana business in a secured limited access area or restricted access area and must be identified and tracked consistently in the statewide monitoring system under these rules.

-(2) All containers used to store marihuana products for transfer or sale between marihuana businesses must be clearly marked, labeled, or tagged, if applicable, and enclosed on all sides in secured containers.
+- Rule 12.
+(1) All marihuana products must be stored at a marihuana business in a secured limited access area or restricted access area and must be identified and tracked consistently in the statewide monitoring system under these rules. - (2) All containers used to store marihuana products for transfer or sale between marihuana businesses must be clearly marked, labeled, or tagged, if applicable, and enclosed on all sides in secured containers.
 The secured containers must be latched or locked in a manner to keep all contents secured within.
-Each secured container must be identified and tracked in accordance with the acts and these rules.

-(3) All chemicals or solvents must be stored separately from marihuana products and kept in locked storage areas.

-(4) Marihuana-infused products, edible marihuana products, or materials used in direct contact with the marihuana-infused products or edible marihuana products, must have separate storage areas from toxic or flammable materials.

-(5) Marihuana products not in final packaging must be stored separately from other types of marihuana product in compliance with these rules.

-(6) A marihuana sales location shall store all marihuana products for transfer or sale behind a counter or other barrier separated from stock rooms.

-(7) A laboratory shall establish an adequate chain of custody and instructions for sample and storage requirements.

-(8) A licensee shall ensure that any stock or storage room meets the security requirements of these rules and any other applicable requirements in the acts and these rules.
+Each secured container must be identified and tracked in accordance with the acts and these rules. - (3) All chemicals or solvents must be stored separately from marihuana products and kept in a closed container in locked storage areas. - (4) Marihuana-infused products, edible marihuana products, or materials used in direct contact with the marihuana-infused products or edible marihuana products, must have separate storage areas from toxic or flammable materials. - (5) Marihuana products not in final packaging must be stored separately from other types of marihuana product in compliance with these rules. - (6) A marihuana sales location shall store all marihuana products for transfer or sale behind a counter or other barrier separated from stock rooms. - (7) A laboratory shall establish an adequate chain of custody and instructions for sample and storage requirements. - (8) A licensee shall ensure that any stock or storage room meets the security requirements of these rules and any other applicable requirements in the acts and these rules.

-420.213 Marihuana microbusiness operation.
+R 420.213 Marihuana microbusiness and class A marihuana microbusiness operation.

 Rule 13.
-As applicable, a marihuana microbusiness licensee shall operate the corresponding areas of a marihuana microbusiness in compliance with the operation requirements of a marihuana retailer, a marihuana grower, or a marihuana processor as provided for in the Michigan regulation and taxation of marihuana act and these rules.
-A marihuana microbusiness, if engaging in delivery, shall operate in accordance with R 420.207.
+As applicable, a marihuana microbusiness and class A marihuana microbusiness licensee shall operate the corresponding areas of a marihuana microbusiness or class A marihuana microbusiness in compliance with the operation requirements of a marihuana retailer, a marihuana grower, or a marihuana processor as provided for in MRTMA and these rules.
+A marihuana microbusiness and class A marihuana microbusiness, if engaging in delivery, shall operate in accordance with R 420.207.

-420.214 Transfer of marihuana between equivalent licenses.
+R 420.214 Transfer of marihuana between equivalent licenses.

-Rule 14.
-(1) To ensure marihuana product is available for customers the agency may authorize licensees who hold equivalent licenses under the Michigan regulation and taxation of marihuana act with common ownership to transfer marihuana product from between the inventory of their marihuana facility and the inventory of their marihuana establishment.

-(2) The following licensees who hold the following equivalent licenses with common ownership may accept the transfer of medical marihuana product under subrule (1) of this rule:
+- Rule 14.
+(1) The agency may authorize licensees who hold equivalent licenses under the MRTMA with common ownership to transfer marihuana product between the inventory of their marihuana facility and the inventory of their marihuana establishment. - (2) The following licensees who hold the following equivalent licenses with common ownership may accept the transfer of medical marihuana product under subrule (1) of this rule: - (a) Class A marihuana growers.